 Use the list to choose a mediator or you may choose a mediator who is not on the list.
 However, if the Court orders you to mediate and you are unable to agree on a mediator, the ADR Clerk will assign a mediator.

 Mediators usually charge on an hourly basis.
 The parties generally share the cost.
 This information is available on the ADR Clerk’s Approved Domestic Relations Mediator List.
-The Friend of the Court offers mediation for issues of custody and parenting time for a one time fee of $50.
+The Friend of the Court offers mediation for issues of custody and parenting time.

 Sliding scale and reduced fee arrangements can be made with private mediators, as well as the Dispute Resolution Center in Ann Arbor.
 Information is also available from Legal Services of South Central Michigan.